NicoloCavalli95horses/KMS-web-testing/content/00 Antilibrary/dynamic invariants.md

 ---
 ## Definition

-Dynamic program invariants are ==statistically-likely assertions established by observing multiple program executions==
+Dynamic program invariants are ==statistically-likely assertions established by observing multiple program executions==.
+They are object of a [[dynamic analysis]]

 Unlike [[static invariants]], which are determined by analyzing the code without actually executing it, dynamic invariants are inferred by *running the program multiple times on different inputs and observing the values ​​*that the variables take on.
 If a statement is always true in all these runs, then it may be a dynamic invariant.